kodecocodes/swift-algorithm-club/Encode and Decode Tree/readme.md

     }
   }
 }

+class BinaryNodeCoder {

+  // 2
+  private var separator: String { return "," }

+  // 3
+  private var nilNode: String { return "X" }

+  // 4
+  func encode<T: Encodable>(_ node: BinaryNode<T>) -> String {
+    var str = ""
+    node.preOrderTraversal { data in
+      if let data = data {
+        let string = String(describing: data)
+        str.append(string)
+      } else {
+        str.append(nilNode)
+      }
+      str.append(separator)
+    }
+    return str
+  }

+  // ...
+}
 ```

 Here's a high level overview of the above code:

-1. `separator` is a way to distinguish the nodes in a string.
+2. `separator` is a way to distinguish the nodes in a string.
 To illustrate its importance, consider the following encoded string "banana".
 How did the tree structure look like before encoding?
 Without the `separator`, you can't tell.

+3. `nilNode` is used to identify empty children.
+This a necesssary piece of information to retain in order to rebuild the tree later.

-2. `encodedString` is the result of the encoding process.
-Returns a string representation of the tree.
+4. `encode` returns a `String` representation of the `BinaryNode`.
 For example: "ba,nana,nil" represents a tree with two nodes - "ba" and "nana" - in pre-order format.

-3. It is interesting to note that this pre-order traversal implementation also emits `nil` values in place of absent children.

 ## Decoding